Alewife (fish): Etymology and folklore

+A number of locations are named after the Gaspereau around the historic region of Acadia.
 Acadians named three rivers after the fish, the Gaspereau River in Nova Scotia, as well as the Gaspereau River near Grand Lake and Gaspereau River near Northumberland Strait that are both in New Brunswick.
+Further, several lakes in Nova Scotia and New Brunswick hold the name Gaspereau Lake or Gaspereaux Lake, including in Kings County, Nova Scotia; Clare, Nova Scotia; Antigonish County, Nova Scotia; and Maugerville Parish, New Brunswick.
+The community of Gaspereau and the Gaspereau Valley are also found in Kings County, NS.

 Both anadromous and landlocked forms occur.
 The landlocked form is also called a sawbelly or mooneye (although this latter name is more commonly applied to Hiodon spp.)
 Adult alewife are caught during their spring spawning migration upstream by being scooped out of shallow, constricted areas using large dip nets.
 They are the preferred bait for the spring lobster fishery in Maine, and are eaten by humans, usually smoked.